sarahghp/darkness/README.md

 ## Installation

-There are two ways to install the tool: manually or using `cargo install`.
+There are two ways to install the tool: manually or using [`cargo install`](https://doc.rust-lang.org/book/ch14-04-installing-binaries.html).
 If you already use Rust, the latter is almost certainly easier.
-If you don't and don't want to install it on your system, you may find the manual install more to your liking.
+If you don't yet, but want to install it on your system, [start here](https://doc.rust-lang.org/cargo/getting-started/installation.html).
+And if don't want to install it on your system or are a control freak like me, you may find the manual install more to your liking.

 ### Manual